-Please note that no specific decisions have been made by the Directors during the year in respect of COVID 19 and BREXIT, which are not considered to have a significant impact on the Company.
-Further discussion regarding COVID 19 and BREXIT can be found within the Directors' Report.
+Please note that no specific decisions have been made by the Directors during the year in respect of COVID-19, which is not considered to have a significant impact on the Company.
+Further discussion regarding COVID-19 can be found within the Directors' Report.